gmarokov/worldwildweb-dev-blogs/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md

 Rules may sometimes get on your way and slow down your development, but you and your team are in charge to establish given rules or completely ignore/disable them.

-In the next post I will configure SonarCloud for [ASP.](http://asp.net)NET Core + React SPA so stay tuned.
+In the next post I will configure SonarCloud for ASP.NET Core + React SPA so stay tuned.

 Which are your favorite static code analysis tools?
-Please share your thoughts in the comments or (create a PR in GitHub)[https://github.com/gmarokov/worldwildweb-dev-blogs/blob/master/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md].
+Please share your thoughts in the comments or [create a PR in GitHub](https://github.com/gmarokov/worldwildweb-dev-blogs/blob/master/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md).

 Happy analyzing :)